 - The energy supply sub-model was thoroughly reviewed in 2019, based on 2017 inventory, to enable a more granular understanding of how fuel mix is expected to evolve over the coming decade.
-Outputs are now produced on an annual basis and utilise capacity projections by fuel type and installation, as well as the expected growth of the renewable sector in NI and any current targets for energy generation. - As per the Department for the Economy's Northern Ireland Energy Strategy, a renewable energy target of at least 70% electricity consumption from renewable sources by 2030 has been incorporated within the projections.
-This replaces the previous target of 40% by 2020.
-There is a UK-wide target for coal used for energy generation to be 0% by 2025, however, this is overwritten by the capacity projections which indicate that coal for electricity production will cease in NI in 2023 with the closure of Kilroot coal powered station. - The data source for the capacity projections by fuel type and installation is the annual generation capacity statement published by SONI/EirGrid.
-The generation capacity statement provides electricity demand forecast to 2030 for three scenarios low, median and high and the median forecast has been employed in this analysis. - There is also the option to use BEIS (Annex G) data but given that it is UK data apportioned to NI this would not be recommended.
+Outputs are now produced on an annual basis and utilise capacity projections by fuel type and installation, as well as the expected growth of the renewable sector in NI and any current targets for energy generation. - Within the projections tool there is the option to add targets regarding the transition to various fuels.
+As per the Climate Change Act (Northern Ireland) 2020, a renewable energy target of at least 80% electricity consumption from renewable sources by 2030 has been included.
+There is a UK-wide target for coal used for energy generation to be 0% by 2024, however, this is overwritten by the capacity projections which indicate that coal for electricity production will cease in NI in 2023 with the closure of Kilroot coal powered station. - The data source for the capacity projections by fuel type and installation is the annual generation capacity statement published by SONI/EirGrid.
+The generation capacity statement provides electricity demand forecast to 2031 for three scenarios low, median and high and the median forecast has been employed in this analysis. - There is also the option to use BEIS (Annex G) data but given that it is UK data apportioned to NI this would not be recommended.
 The tool calculates growth rates based on this data rather than using absolute values.
-Growth rates can be calculated by using the UEPs reference scenario (this is the default option), UEPs baseline scenario or population projections in order to extend the projections beyond the time series provided by SONI data, i.e. currently available to 2030.
+Growth rates can be calculated by using the EEP reference scenario (this is the default option), EEP baseline scenario or population projections in order to extend the projections beyond the time series provided by SONI data, i.e., currently available to 2031.

 - Gas Market Operator for NI (GMO NI) forecasts for gas projections are utilised as opposed to forecasts contained within the SONI/EirGrid model. - Historic power production figures for NI are taken from the BEIS energy trends publication.
 Fossil fuel intensity is calculated in the tool using historic data and applied to electricity forecasts to estimate emissions projections. - Combining GMO NI gas forecasts with the SONI central estimate gives us projections by fuel type in GWh.
 The emissions factors are applied to these to give us projections in ktCO2e (kilotonnes of carbon dioxide equivalent). - Using the data sources above, the fuel mix expected in future is modelled for each year based on the capacity projections from the SONI/EirGrid report.
-Step changes in the model are smoothed, e.g. projected data will be smoothed over the years to meet the renewable energy target.
+Step changes in the model are smoothed, e.g., projected data will be smoothed over the years to meet the renewable energy target.